gemc/home/_examples/optical/cherenkov.md

 gemc cherenkov.yaml -gui
 ```

+The YAML sets `g4view.cloudPoints: 60000` so cloud-style volumes are dense enough for the rendered geometry screenshots.

 Modify `cherenkov.yaml` as needed, in particular to add particles, control the number of threads, or change the output.
 Because this example uses %%flux%% digitization for optical photons, %%recordZeroEdep%% must be set to %%true%%.